tradingeconomics/tradingeconomics/source/index.html.md

 </blockquote>
 For **Excel**:
 <aside class="notice">
-Without APIkey data sets will default to returning sample data.
+Without APIkeys all requests will return the default sample data.
 </aside>

 # Examples

 For **R** results are available in data frame or list format.

-For **Python** results are available in different formats, such as : JSON, pandas.DataFrame or dictionary.
+For **Python** results are available in: JSON, pandas.DataFrame or dictionary.

 <aside class="warning">
-<strong>Excel:</strong> To be able to deleate cell/row/column  after getting data first change <strong>"RunAutomatically = 1"</strong> to <strong>"RunAutomatically = 0"</strong> in your formula!!!
+<strong>Excel:</strong> To be able to delete cell/row/column  after getting data first change <strong>"RunAutomatically = 1"</strong> to <strong>"RunAutomatically = 0"</strong> in your formula!
 </aside>
 ## Get Forecast Data